openmrs/openmrs-book-developer-manual/en/Technology/developmentProcess.md

 * Make your work publicly accessible via GitHub.
 * Add appropriate documentation to the OpenMRS Wiki.
-* Email the OpenMRS developers mailing list.
+* Discuss your work on OpenMRS Talk, answering related questions, and joining in design discussion on the topic.
 * Create and submit example videos to be published on the OpenMRS YouTube channel.
 * Request time on in the weekly developers forum or university calls to showcase your work.
 * Requesting tool licenses for your development work